MkDay/Post-Collection/How-To-Find-Out-An-Element-Has-At-Least-One-Child-In-JavaScript.md

 This is good if we just want to clear out all the children from the parent element using `parent.innerHTML = ''; `.

-However, if we use `removeChild()`, `replaceChild()` methods we might get errors like below, when there is no any actual child, other than comments and whitespaces.
+However, if we use `removeChild()` or `replaceChild()` methods we might get errors like below, when there is no any actual child, other than comments and whitespaces.

 *Uncaught NotFoundError: Failed to execute 'replaceChild' on 'Node': The node to be replaced is not a child of this node*